 Meanwhile, here are words to avoid for both men and women.

 If they’re looking for a pet, this can be a good thing.
 When it comes to romantic relationships, though, this is a given.

 There you have it, guys and gals, the best words to describe yourself online, whether on social media or online dating sites.
 Remember: whatever you put in your profile must always be backed up with your social media identity through your posts and photos.

 Liked what you just read?
-Like us on FacebookTwitterPinterest and we promise, we’ll be your lucky charm to a beautiful love life.
+Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.

 LOVEPANKY IN YOUR INBOX

 Get the very best of LovePanky straight to your inbox!